Post Covid 19 Recovery Plan

 Why is this topic a priority for the EU?

-The COVID-19 pandemic has had a profound impact on the EU’s economy and society in general.
-To help repair the damage it has caused, the European Commission, the European Parliament and EU leaders have agreed on a recovery plan that will lead the way out of the crisis and lay the foundations for a greener, more digital and more resilient Europe.
+The COVID-19 pandemic deeply affected Europe's economies, societies, and health systems.
+To help repair the damage and prepare for future challenges, the European Commission, European Parliament and EU leaders agreed on a comprehensive recovery plan to create a greener, more digital, and more resilient Europe.

-1. Supporting Member States to recover, repair and emerge stronger from the crisis
+• Support Member States to recover, repair, and emerge stronger.

-2. Boost private investment and support ailing companies
+• Boost private investment and help struggling companies.

-3. Reinforce key EU programmes to make the single market stronger and more resilient.
+• Reinforce key EU programmes for a stronger and more resilient single market.

-NextGenerationEU will specifically support COVID-19 recovery through the Recovery & Resilience Facility in the form of loans and grants, REACT-EU (an extended crisis response initiative), and a new health programme called EU4Health.
+Key components include the Recovery & Resilience Facility in the form of loans and grants, REACT-EU (an extended crisis response initiative), and the new EU4Health programme.

 Relevant EU Policies and Objectives